TAEB/TAEB/README.md

 # AI

 Though TAEB ships with a demo AI, you should still install a robust AI.
-There are two actively developed AIs, Behavioral and Planar.
+There are currently three AIs: Behavioral, Planar, and Magus.

 ## Behavioral AI